esteininger/vector-search/foundations/vector-search-comparisons/Readme.md

 Where is the search engine deployable?

--   **Hybrid:** Can be deployed as a managed service in the cloud or self-managed on premise.
+-   **Both:** Can be deployed as a managed service in the cloud or self-managed on premise.
 -   **Cloud Only:** Can only be deployed as a managed service in the cloud.

 ## Performance